JakeSCahill/hazelcast-code/map-queries/step4.md

     +--------------------+--------------------+------------+
     ```

-1. Use the `ORDER BY` clause to order the results alphabetically by country.
+1. Order the results alphabetically by country.

     ```sql
     SELECT cities.__key AS country, cities.this AS city, population2020.this AS population